 In SMPL Q+A, we interview Siegel+Gale practitioners on all things relevant to branding, design and simplicity.
-Here our Senior Director of Strategy Britt Bulla + GE’s Director of Global Brand Zara Mirza share how to discover a purpose that sticks, how we crafted GE’s new brand purpose and some of the key tenets for successfully unlocking purpose at your organization.
+Here our former Senior Director of Strategy Britt Bulla + GE’s Head of Global Marketing Zara Mirza share how to discover a purpose that sticks, how we crafted GE’s new brand purpose and some of the key tenets for successfully unlocking purpose at your organization.

 Often people have different ideas about what a purpose is or means.
 How do you define an organization’s purpose?